alosadagrande/tekton-dpdk/blog.md

 **NOTE:** See the name of the OpenShift cluster server is cnf10.

 Next, create the deploymentConfig.
-Notice that automatic rollout when a new image pushed is disabled, since we want our pipeline to do that:
+Notice that automatic rollout when a new image pushed is disabled since we want our pipeline to do that:

 ```sh
 c set triggers dc/testpmd